segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 ## Create a new destination

-Complete either [Create an IAM role in the AWS console](#create-an-iam-role-in-the-aws-console) or [Create an IAM role using the AWS CLI](#create-an-iam-role-using-the-aws-cli) to configure the AWS S3 Destination with IAM Role Support.
+Complete either [Create an IAM role in the AWS console](#create-an-iam-role-in-the-aws-console), [Create an IAM role using the AWS CLI](#create-an-iam-role-using-the-aws-cli), or [Configure resources using Terraform](#configure-resources-using-terraform) to set up the AWS S3 Destination with IAM Role Support.

+All three setup methods provide a base level of permissions to Segment (for example, the correct IAM role to allow Segment to send data to your S3 bucket).
+If you want stricter permissions or other custom configurations, you can customize these setup instructions manually.

 ### Create an IAM role in the AWS console